1. Zito family

 Our family has been raising happy, healthy dogs for over 50 years.
 We enjoy everyday surrounded by sweet and lovable dogs.
 We strive to find wonderful homes for our perfect puppies.
 Our puppies are handled by us and our kids from the day they are born.
 We are dedicated to breed for a calm, sweet temperament and a well socialized puppy that will make an amazing addition to your family.
 Throughout the years we have worked with several charities and helped them raise money by donating puppies to their causes.
 We are always here and happy to answer any questions you may have.
 We enjoy maintaining a relationship with our doodle families and love showing off any pictures and updates we receive.

 We provide a safe, clean environment for our puppies.
 We take every precaution to ensure our puppies are healthy.
-All our puppies have the age appropriate vaccines and have been dewormed.
+All our puppies will be vet checked, age appropriate vaccines and have been dewormed before they leave our care at 8 weeks.
 All our puppies come with a 1 yr genetic health guarantee.
+We provide lifetime puppy support.

 Our puppies are not only wonderful companions but some have been trained for therapy and service work by their new families.
 They are gentle and patient with children and truly enjoy being a good dog.
 They are eager to learn anything you take the time to teach them.
 They enjoy the water and will tag along for any adventure you want to take them on.